trevordbunch/cis411_lab0_req/labreports/LAB_adamhungerford.md

 ## 2. Requirements
-In this section, organize and list requirements from *Step 5*.
-You are welcome to organize this section in anyway that you would like (using headings or tables).
-The structure of this section should correspond to your overview section, and it is recommended that that you review the [lessons learned](../lessonsLearned.md) from your colleagues.

 - **Business:**
 	- B.1 Stress on the system must not lengthen the wait of sit-in customers.
 (Matt)